-Kilmore is believed to be Victoria’s oldest inland settled town and is located at the Heart of Victoria.
+Dating back to 1837, Kilmore is believed to be Victoria’s oldest inland settled town and is located in the Heart of Victoria.
 Situated near a gap in the Great Dividing Range, Kilmore is only 60km from Melbourne but offers all the luxuries of a small country town.

 History and Heritage

 Kilmore was originally a stop over for travellers and cattle driving teams.
-After the trip up from Melbourne, both man and beast would rest here before commencing the long haul up Pretty Sally Hill.
+After the trip up from Melbourne, both man and beast would rest here before commencing the rest of their journey.

 Explore the Area

 Today, Kilmore still offers the same respite to weary travellers and city dwellers looking for a country break.
 With its cosy bed and breakfasts, premier racing facilities, cafés, bakeries and classic country pubs, Kilmore truly is a place to recharge and rediscover yourself.